Narendrapatidar1/ConvertProLibrary/README.md

 # ConvertProLibrary

 ConvertProLibrary is a C# library that provides functionalities for converting units of measurement.
-It offers a simple and easy-to-use API for performing conversions between different units, such as length, weight, volume, temperature, and more.
+It offers a simple and easy-to-use API for performing conversions between different units, such as length, weight, Time, Currency, Timezones and more.

 ## Installation